WRITING THE SIX ACT TWO-GOAL NOVEL

 NOTE: The above is a very important dramatic effect.
 If you understand to a meaningful degree the power of the antagonist, whoever she or he may be, then instinctive concern for the protagonist enters the reader's mind as soon as she or he accepts the goal in ACT TWO (see below).

 More Hook: Write the Story Statement - Establishment of Major Goal - Primary External Conflict or Complication Begins - First Major Plot Point and Plot Line - Protagonist Psychology - Rising Action

 What's the mission?
 The goal?
 What must be done?
 Created?
 Accomplished?
 Defeated?

 Defy the dictator of the city and bury brother's body (ANTIGONE)?
 Place a bet that will shake up the asylum (ONE FLEW OVER THE CUCKOO'S NEST)?
 Do whatever it takes to recover lost love (THE GREAT GATSBY)?
 Save the farm and live to tell the story (COLD MOUNTAIN)?
 Find the wizard and a way home to Kansas (WIZARD OF OZ)?
 Note that all of these are books with strong antagonists who drive or catalyze the plot line going forward.

-Note to Writer: If you can’t write a simple story statement like above (which builds into your hook/log line) then you don’t have a work of commercial fiction.
+Note to Writer: If you can't write a simple story statement like above (which builds into your hook/log line) then you don't have a work of commercial fiction.
 Keep in mind that the PLOT LINE is an elaboration of the statement, of the primary complication.
-Also, look over the brief summaries of these novels in the Author Connect Deal News.
+Also, look over the brief summaries of films and novels in the SAMPLE LOG LINES PDF.
 These contain the simple statement, but more elaborated into a short hook.